-Allegations Of Abuse Or Neglect
+What Is The Difference Between Allegations Of Abuse Or Neglect?

 Child abuse can take many forms, including:

-Common Reasons for False Allegations
+What Are Some Common Reasons for False Child Abuse Allegations?

 Gain Advantage in Court– An ex-spouse or partner may use false allegations of abuse or neglect as a weapon in a divorce or custody hearing.
 They may think by accusing you of something so heinous, they may be able to benefit financially in the divorce or get full custody of the children.

 Parental Alienation: It’s possible that your ex-wife or ex-husband has deliberately brainwashed your kids into believing you acted inappropriately in some way.
 Their reasoning for doing this may be to sever their relationship with you.
 If your children have been exposed to persistent lies about you, they